ironSource/opensource-contributor-license-agreement/README.md

 # opensource-contributor-license-agreement

-An opensource contributor license agreement for ironSource OS projects.
+An open source contributor license agreement for ironSource open source projects.
-Entities who are not ironSource employees or contractors must sign this agreement to be able to contribute to our open source projects.
+If you are not an employee or a contractor of ironSource, you must agree to the contributor license agreement before contributing to our open source projects.

-## How?
-1. Download the `cla-agreement.pdf`
-2. Fill in the yellow highlighted fields: your name, day, month, year
-3. Sign in the end and feel in your name and github username
-4. Create an issue in this repository and attach the signed document

-We appreciate your contribution!
+*We appreciate your contribution!*